-- •Scottish Borders Council will continue to manage the service on behalf of Trustees ensuring access to the services and building is provided. - •An ongoing project, led by the Trimontium Trust aims to expand and improve the Trimontium Museum, located in the Ormiston Institute.
+•Scottish Borders Council will continue to manage the service on behalf of Trustees ensuring access to the services and building is provided.

+•A project, led by the Trimontium Trust which aims to expand and improve the Trimontium Museum, located within the Ormiston Institute, has now been completed and is due to open in the Summer.